 If you need a little hand building your social media strategy, not to fear – the experts are here!
 Whether your social media presence is well established, brand new, or in need of a refresh, we’ve collated some valuable tips from a whole host of industry experts on how to create on-point, on-brand social media content that connects with your audience, promotes your products and shows your customers who you are and what you stand for.

 “My top tip for building a strong social media presence is planning.
 Plan to avoid improvising so you can dedicate the time necessary to creating content.
 At Metricool, we plan all of our social media content in advance, which allows for consistency and a cohesive design throughout all our posts.
-This way, if an unforeseen event arises, it won’t involve a substantial change because everything is already planned and well organized.
+This way, if an unforeseen event arises, it won’t involve a substantial change because everything is already planned, scheduled and well organized.

 For Metricool users, one of the most-valued features of our product is our planning tool because it helps them save time, focus on other tasks, and move faster through their work.
 A big NO is content improvisation.
 It doesn’t mean that spontaneity can’t be present on a daily basis or that you can’t show your team behind the scenes, but without a plan, growth becomes more challenging.”

 “At BrandMentions, we know defining your target audience is super important.
 Therefore, diving into demographics but also psychographics can pave the way for a strong and powerful social media presence.
 It’s easier to create content when you know what your audience wants.

 Don’t hesitate to use social media listening tools.
 You can be missing powerful audience engagement opportunities by not being aware of social mentions, comments, or reposts.
 The give-back mentality is a sine qua non in 2021.”

 “Social media is about amplifying digital visibility and building reliable connections with your audience.
 However, as there are various social media channels to maintain, staying online all the time is not the best advice.
 I would say play smarter, not harder.